SomaKorada07/EVA/RL/Assignment10/ReadMe.md

       3. Reward for the action taken based on the "Distance"
       4. Action taken
       5. Done (defined it to True when the car hit the walls or when it reached target or when the episode was completed)
-3. After Step 2 was completed, improvised the image by ***embedding the car*** into it taking its orientation into consideration, but the image of the car was surrounded by a rectangle around it!
+3. After Step 2 was completed, improvised the image by ***embedding the car*** into it taking its angle into consideration, but the image of the car was surrounded by a rectangle around it!
 Still went ahead with the same Replay Buffer and same parameters.
 Modified parameters were as below:
-   1. Input to Actor - Cropped Image along with car considering its orientation
+   1. Input to Actor - Cropped Image along with car considering its angle
-   2. State - Cropped image of size 160x160 map along with car considering its orientation but reduced to 32x32 for the CNN.
+   2. State - Cropped image of size 160x160 map along with car considering its angle but reduced to 32x32 for the CNN.
    3. Replay Buffer
       1. State (cropped image without car)
       2. Next State (cropped image from sand image with the car's new position based on the action taken)